leoniemclaughlin7/Vincent-Van-Gogh/README.md

 ### Typography

 The fonts for the site where imported from Google fonts.
 For the headings [Shadows Into Light](https://fonts.google.com/specimen/Shadows+Into+Light?query=shado) was used.
-This font was chosen as it fit the astetic of the site and the artist this site is based upon.
+This font was chosen as it fit the aesthetic of the site and the artist this site is based upon.
 For the main content [Kanit](https://fonts.google.com/specimen/Kanit?query=kanit) was used.
 This font was chosen as it complements the heading whilst also being readable for the user.
-Both fonts also have a second font of Sans-Serif set incase the chosen fonts do not work on the users browser.
+Both fonts also have a second font of Sans-Serif set in case the chosen fonts do not work on the users browser.

 # Features

-The Vincent Van Gogh website contains three main pages, which can be navagated too via a navigation bar that is fixed to the top of the page as the user scrolls.
-Each page contains a header with the navagation bar and a footer.
+The Vincent Van Gogh website contains three main pages, which can be navigated too via a navigation bar that is fixed to the top of the page as the user scrolls.
+Each page contains a header with the navigation bar and a footer.
 The three main pages in this design are:

 * Home/about section.
 * Gallery.